mattermost/docs/source/deployment/deployment.md

 If Mattermost is accessible from the open internet, the following is recommended:

 1. An IT admin should be assigned to set up appropriate network security, subscribe to [the Mattermost security bulletin](https://about.mattermost.com/security-bulletin/) and [apply new security updates](https://docs.mattermost.com/administration/upgrade.html).
 2. The organization upgrades to [Mattermost Enterprise Edition](https://about.mattermost.com/pricing/) to enable SAML single sign-on or enable MFA using Google Authenticator.
+For non-enterprise deployments, VPN is recommended.

+If Mattermost is accessible from the open internet with no VPN or MFA set up, we recommended using it only for non-confidential, unimportant conversations where impact of a compromised system is not essential.

 Note: Not-for-profit and academic institutions are eligible for special [not-for-profit](https://about.mattermost.com/mattermost-mondays/) and [academic pricing](https://about.mattermost.com/modern-learning/) for Mattermost Enterprise Edition.